 From Vank, you can hike up the mountain to the Gandzasar Monastery, another cool Armenian church with a panoramic view of the mountain range that surrounded Vank.
 The scenery, especially during the sunset made the 1 hour hike worthwhile.

 Getting Out of Artsakh (Nagorno-Karabakh)

-You can either get out the normal way, the same way you came in through Stepanakert, or you can do what we did, through the unguarded border in the north through the mountaineous Sotk Pass.
+You can either get out the normal way, the same way you came in through Stepanakert, or you can do what we did, through the unguarded border in the north through the mountainous Sotk Pass.

 From Vank, we did not have the luxury to go back to Stepanakert so we hitchhiked our way from Vank to Heyvali for a lunch break and tried to hitchhike to Dadivank.
 We made it there but after we saw the deserted town we decided to go further and made our way back to Armenia.
-There were no security check this time as we went through the mountaineous region of the northern Artsakh.
+There were no security check this time as we went through the mountainous region of the northern Artsakh.
 We crossed the border to Armenia and ended our adventure in Artsakh.

 Digital Nomad friendly cafe

 Nope.
 I found none in this country.
 You will be glad if you can find a fast working wifi in restaurants and hotels in Artsakh.